ipspace/netlab/docs/module/bgp.md

 * EBGP sessions are established between directly-connected IP addresses on every link where the connected routers belong to different autonomous systems.
 Parallel sessions are established for all address families (IPv4, IPv6) configured on the link.
 * IBGP sessions are established between loopback interfaces of routers in the same autonomous system.
 Parallel sessions are established for all address families configured on the loopback interfaces.
 * IGBP sessions could form a full mesh (when no router reflectors are configured in the autonomous system) or a hubs-and-spokes topology with a single route reflector cluster and a full mesh of IBGP sessions between route reflectors.
+* Sessions (IBGP or EBGP) between directly-connected IP addresses are established whenever the real AS or the local AS of the devices differ, allowing you to build scenarios like IBGP-over-EBGP (EVPN design) or IBGP mesh across  multiple autonomous systems (ISP migration scenario).

 More interesting BGP topologies can be created with [custom plugins](../plugins.md).